 The number of shares of Common Stock reported in Column (a) exclude grants that were forfeited on or before December 31, 2020, as forfeited grants are available for reissuance under the LTIP.
-For additional information on the awards outstanding under the plan, see Note 17 of our 2020 audited financial statements in our 2020 Annual Report.
+For additional information on the awards outstanding under the plan, see Note 17 of our 2020 audited financial statements in our Annual Report on Form 10-K for the year ended December 31, 2020.